 Paralysis is the term given to a range of injuries that have an impact on the functionality of different parts of the body.
 Paralysis can present itself as a loss of feeling in specific areas, loss of control over bodily functions or inability to move limbs or muscles.
 Paralysis is rarely caused by complications with the muscles themselves and rather is the result of damage to the nerves and spinal cord which subsequently limits muscle movements and control.

 A diagnosis of paralysis is separated into one of two classifications:

 - Localised: where a specific part of the body is affected

 - Generalised: where large parts of the body are affected

-Our solicitors have a wealth of experience in processing a wide range of compensation claims following paralysis.
-We have successfully achieved the highest possible compensation awards for victims with a range of degrees of paralysis.
-Such cases have included:
+Personal injury solicitors have a wealth of experience in processing a wide range of compensation claims following paralysis.
+Such cases include:

 - Paraplegia – This type of paralysis affects both legs and can sometimes impact on the pelvis and lower body.

 - Tetraplegia – This type of paralysis is sometimes referred to as quadriplegia and affects both arms and legs